antleaf/doapr/webroot/content/repositories/eartharxiv.md

 scientific_committees: 'Yes : The commitee include researchers   This commitee will serve a 2-year term'
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://eartharxiv.org/
-user_committees: Open Loomio Community for all interested public volunteers to provide ideas and feedback.
+user_committees: 'Open Loomio Community for all interested public volunteers to provide ideas and feedback.   '
 versioning_policy: Accepts new version (replace the older)
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: Plagiarism, ethical and legal issues
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing